-Giving him a small amount of water instead of the breast or formula if he wants to suck that often might be an efficient way to teach him to settle without the sucking (doesn’t taste as good).
-You may also want to try a pacifier
+Giving him a small amount of water instead of breast milk or formula if he wants to suck very often might be an efficient way to teach him to settle without the sucking (doesn’t taste as good).
+You may also want to try a pacifier.

 However, if the frequent feeding is something he has been doing only for a short while, it might be that he is in a growth spurt and is working hard to increase your supply of milk (or formula).
 In such case, offering him water instead of the breast will be counter productive.
 Your supply will not increase and he will continue to want to suck often, simply because he is hungry.

 So if you do think it can be a growth spurt, wait for a few days with the water if you do breastfeed and maybe combine with giving him some more formula if he is only bottlefed.

 Also remember to give him clean water and only in small amounts (like a table spoon).
 Depending on the quality of your tap water, if you plan to use it, ask a health care provider in your area if you should boil it.

 The reason you should not give your baby large amounts of water, is that it can result in water intoxication – i.e. that the sodium balance of your baby becomes affected.
 This happens more easily before a baby starts with solid foods, since the only sodium available to the baby is through the breast milk or formula.

 - changes in mental status, i.e., unusual irritability or drowsiness